linux-china/deno-httpx/README.md

 ### Execute http target

-Execute `httpx index.http getInternetIp` on the terminal
+Execute `httpx index.http getInternetIp` on the terminal.

+**Attention**: getInternetIp is a keyword, and httpx will search first keyword that appears in comment and url.

 ![httpx cli](./docs/httpx-cli.png)